Azure/autorest/docs/extensions/readme.md

 * [x-ms-external](#x-ms-external) - allows specific [Definition Objects](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#definitionsObject) to be excluded from code generation
 * [x-ms-discriminator-value](#x-ms-discriminator-value) - maps discriminator value on the wire with the definition name.
 * [x-ms-client-flatten](#x-ms-client-flatten) - flattens client model property or parameter.
-* [x-ms-parameterized-host](#x-ms-parameterized-host) - replaces the Swagger host with a host template that can be replaced with variable parameters.
+* [x-ms-parameterized-host](#x-ms-parameterized-host) - replaces the fixed host with a host template that can be replaced with variable parameters.
 * [x-ms-mutability](#x-ms-mutability) - provides insight to Autorest on how to generate code.
 It doesn't alter the modeling of what is actually sent on the wire.
-* [x-ms-examples](#x-ms-examples) - describes the format for specifying examples for request and response of an operation in a swagger spec.
+* [x-ms-examples](#x-ms-examples) - describes the format for specifying examples for request and response of an operation in an OpenAPI definition.

 ## Microsoft Azure Extensions
 * [x-ms-odata](#x-ms-odata) - indicates the operation includes one or more [OData](http://www.odata.org/) query parameters.